 In some cases, such as an accidental recursive

 chmod command, issues with the SSH service cannot be resolved.
 Other issues may appear at the outset as SSH connectivity issues, but reveal much deeper issues with no clear resolution.
-Things like this include:
+This includes:

 To get your deployment back online quickly, determine if trying to revive the SSH service is the right solution for your problem or if you should begin focusing on recovering your data for redeployment.

 You can typically identify boot-up errors through the Droplet console startup output.
 Issues pertaining to the file system or any startup failures that prevent a working console login session are signs that troubleshooting SSH may not be the better option.
-In situations like this, the best approach is to try to salvage what you can.
+In situations like this, the best approach is to salvage what you can.
 In some cases, a good backup or snapshot strategy can permit a more rapid recovery of a previous working environment, or DigitalOcean Load Balancers may make spinning up a new Droplet and re-deploying that faster solution to getting your deployment running again.

 If you’ve decided that troubleshooting is right for your situation, you’ll need to know a few things before you dive in.

 To get familiar with SSH, you can read up on how to connect to your Droplet with SSH and how to use SSH keys with your Droplet.
 These guides can add some clarification to your setup process to help you avoid or understand some issues.

 Many of the steps outlined in the detailed troubleshooting articles need to be completed from within the running Droplet.
 While SSH is down, the Droplet console is an alternative way to gain access, provided your Droplet is running and you have a working root password.

-If you do not have the current root password, you’ll need to recover it using the Reset Root Password function in the control panel.
+If you do not have the current root password, reset it using the reset root password function in the control panel.

 The level of detail a client provides about the SSH session is generally quiet by default.
 When you run into an issue, however, this relative silence can hide insight into the problem.